crypto-org-chain/cronos/docs/gravity-bridge/pioneer11-orchestrator-relayer-deployment-guide.md

-# Gravity Bridge Testnet Orchestrator Deployment Guide
+# Pioneer11 Orchestrator Deployment Guide

-This guide is intended to assist the community validators with setting up Gravity Orchestrator and Relayer (jointly, in one process) between `Cronos Gravity Testnet2` and `Ethereum` Kovan testnet.
+This guide is intended to assist the community validators with setting up Gravity Orchestrator and Relayer (jointly, in one process) between `Cronos Pioneer11` and `Ethereum Goerli` testnet.
 The default orchestrator start command includes running a relayer.
 However, they are two different processes.
 You can read more about Gravity Bridge [here](https://blog.althea.net/how-gravity-works/).

 ## Prerequisites

 ### Validator

-You should have a validator running in `Cronos Gravity Testnet2` network.
+You should have a validator running in `Cronos Pioneer11` network.

 ### Ethereum node

-You need to have access to the EVM RPC endpoint of an Ethereum node.
-Or host your own node with [go-ethereum](https://github.com/ethereum/go-ethereum/) or [openethereum](https://github.com/openethereum/openethereum).
+You need to have access to the EVM RPC endpoint of an Ethereum node or host your own node with [go-ethereum](https://github.com/ethereum/go-ethereum/) or [openethereum](https://github.com/openethereum/openethereum).

+You can use a nodes as a service provider as discussed [here](https://ethereum.org/en/developers/docs/nodes-and-clients/nodes-as-a-service/).

 ### Binaries

--  `cronosd` version: `0.7.0` , the cronos node binary found at https://github.com/crypto-org-chain/cronos/releases/tag/v0.7.0.
+-  `cronosd` version: `0.8.0` , the cronos node binary found at https://github.com/crypto-org-chain/cronos/releases/tag/v0.8.0-gravity-alpha0.
+You will need to use one of the testnet binaries according to your OS/ Arch.

 - `gorc`, the gravity bridge orchestrator cli, build instructions can be found [here](gorc-build.md).
+Alternatively, you can download Linux x86_64 binary from [here](https://github.com/crypto-org-chain/gravity-bridge/releases/tag/v2.0.0-cronos-alpha0)

 - Above binaries setup in `PATH`.